Our Best Zero Waste Swaps

 Make your own sustainable raw dog food or find a pet store that sells dog food in bulk.

-Take your own containers to the butcher and fishmonger for bones, fish, and other meaty treats.
-To store bones or meat in bulk, first separate and freeze them on a tray, then put them into a container in the freezer until needed.
+Bring your own containers to the butcher or fishmonger for bones, fish, and other meaty treats.
+Freeze items on a tray, then transfer to a container.

 Talk to your greengrocer or stalls at the farmers market and ask/negotiate for outer lettuce leaves, blemished and imperfect vegetables, etc.